 - A variety of approaches are employed to maximise the achievement of all pupils. - Learning and teaching strategies and resources are employed. - Alternative provision is made for a child through an assessment of their needs which seeks to provide the best educational outcomes for the individual.
-This could include a modified time table or Wave 1, 2 or 3 intervention. - Uniformity of approach by all staff is made consistent through regular monitoring.
+This could include a modified time table or Wave 1 (quality first teaching), Wave 2 (targeted support at small group or 1:1) or Wave 3 (1:1 targeted support, personalised curriculum) intervention. - Uniformity of approach by all staff is made consistent through regular monitoring.

-The range of resources and teaching strategies within the school are identified on the school's Provision Map.
+The range of resources and teaching strategies within the school are identified on the school's Provision Map, making provision for pupils within each of the four categories of SEND identified in the SEND Code of Practice 2014.